keelz/ts-react-redux-architecture/README.md

 __* NOTE *__

 > There is a gotcha here.
-Take a look at line 4.
+Take a look at the line of your untouched source code that is importing the index css file.
 We are importing a css file that was obviously moved and no longer lives at our project root.
 We should update that as well while we are here.

 ```javascript
 // src/index.tsx